 Interested students are also encouraged to complete the

 DMACC Foundation Scholarship application for additional scholarship opportunities.

-The deadline for submitting your application for Spring 2022 scholarship is January 24, 2022.
+The deadline for submitting your application for Spring 2023 is January 20th, 2023.